dcabezas98/pokedex-flask-mongodb-docker/README.md

 The original Pokedex in a dockerized Flask app with Flask and MongoDB in separate containers.

 The web app includes a database with the usual operations (search, add, edit, delete) and some charts with statistics.
 It also has a REST API (two actually, one programmed with the *flask_restful* package and another programmed traditionally) that can be tested with the Postman collections found in the repository.
-Other functionality (user sessions, maps, ...) has been integrated with the only pourpose of learning about the specific tools for them.
+Other functionality (user sessions, maps, ...) has been integrated with the only purpose of learning about the specific tools for them.

 ![pokedex](https://user-images.githubusercontent.com/24246102/234062059-e1b8b4a8-563c-4a28-b625-3e65ea943708.png)